-I am thrilled to tell you that MY NEW YOUTUBE SHOW launches on Feb.
-14!
+I am thrilled to tell you that my own YouTube design show, Real Life Design With Courtney Warren, launches on March 13!
 What will you see when you tune in?
 For starters I’ll be documenting the building of our new house in Ellis County (what a ride THAT’s been!
 Can’t wait to share!)
 AND, you’ll get to see up close the day-to-day, behind-the-scenes stuff of working with design clients all over the Dallas Metroplex!

 I specialize in helping you love your home!

-Will you join me on Youtube Feb.
-14 at the Courtney Warren Home Youtube page?
+Will you join me on March 13 at the Courtney Warren Home YouTube page?
 If you want to be reminded via email, text HAPPYHOME to 24587.
 Until then, if you see me sitting on the floor in a random public place, don’t mind me—you’ll know I got good news!